vliu36/cs4230-data-dashboard/README.md

 2. Are there nodes that allow the activation of more people or communities?
 3. What can be changed to reduce the spread of activation?

+## How to Run
+1. Clone the repository to your local device
+2. In a Python environment, run ``pip install streamlit plotly pandas networkx`` or ``pip install -r requirements.txt``
+3. In the project's root directory, run ``streamlit run Overview.py``

 ## Dataset Source
 This dataset is obtained from [SocioPatterns's "Infectious" exhibition](https://sociopatterns.org/datasets.html#data-infectious-sociopatterns).
 Information on the dataset can be found in the paper, ["What's in a crowd?
 Analysis of face-to-face behavioral networks"](https://www.sciencedirect.com/science/article/abs/pii/S0022519310006284#s0015).

-## How to Run
-1. Clone the repository to your local device
-2. In a Python environment, run ``pip install streamlit plotly pandas networkx`` or ``pip install -r requirements.txt``
-3. In the root directory, run ``streamlit run Overview.py``